isomerpages/mccy-ncov/pages/donate.md

 ---

 ## For Monetary Donations
 Please visit the [Giving.SG](https://www.giving.sg/sgunited) website!
+Your donation is greatly appreciated and will go a long way in helping those affected by the COVID-19 crisis.

 ## For Donations-in-Kind
 Please refer to the following list: